ravishende/grafana_data_retrieval/README.md

 3. DEFAULT_GRAPH_TIME_OFFSET
 4. DEFAULT_FINAL_GRAPH_TIME

-You can also specify specific inputs in the parameters when calling a class in main.py.
+You can also specify specific inputs in the parameters when initializing a class in main.py.
 Changing these inputs will affect how much data will be returned and from how long ago.
 To see how inputs affect a specific query, mess with the settings for that query [here](https://thanos.nrp-nautilus.io/).
 Note: There are a couple other inputs used which can be found in [inputs.py](inputs.py)